 The amounts in the table below assume that the full fees and commissions are paid on all shares of our common stock offered to the public in the primary offering.
-The sales commission and, in some cases, all or a portion of our dealer manager fee, may be reduced or eliminated in connection with certain categories of sales, such as sales for which a volume discount applies, sales through investment advisors or banks acting as trustees or fiduciaries and sales to our affiliates.
+However, the actual amount of upfront selling commissions and dealer manager fees will vary from the estimated amounts shown because the selling commissions and, in some cases, all or a portion of our dealer manager fee, may be reduced or eliminated in connection with certain categories of sales, such as sales for which a volume discount applies, sales through investment advisors or banks acting as trustees or fiduciaries and sales to our affiliates.
 The reduction in these fees will be accompanied by a corresponding reduction in the per share purchase price but will not affect the amounts available to us for investments.
-After paying the sales commission, the dealer manager fee and our organizational and offering expenses, we will use the net proceeds of the offering to invest in hospitality real estate assets and to pay the fees set forth in the tables below.
+After paying the selling commissions, the dealer manager fee and our organizational and offering expenses, we will use the net proceeds of the offering to invest in hospitality real estate assets and to pay the fees set forth in the tables below.
 Because amounts in the following tables are estimates, they may not accurately reflect the actual receipt or use of the offering proceeds.
+Numbers may not sum exactly due to rounding.